kesettle/project3/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-Our correlation matrix and plot shows that we don’t have strong relationships between variables.
+Our correlation matrix and plot shows that we don't have strong relationships between variables.
 The strongest relationship is a correlation of 0.46 between `n_tokens_content` and `num_imgs`.
+Thus, we consider removing `num_imgs` in our model fitting to avoid collinearity.

-After producing summary statistics, some plots and tables are shown
+After producing summary statistics, some plots and tables are shown below:
-below:

 ## Frequency tables